A review written by Lee Sonogan

 This is Willem Dafoe’s third comic-book feature after the Spider-Man films as the Green Goblin and the DC Universe films, Vulko.
 Ryuk eats apples because to Shinigami or death gods they are equivalent to cigarettes.
 Ryuk is absolutely addicted to eating them and he always appears relieved after consuming one in the anime.
 In the Shinigami realm, their apples are rotten and bitter, so Ryuk doesn’t usually have a chance to enjoy them.

 The anime show is very different to this live adoption.
-Changes are its style its genre is more of a American teen horror movie theme.
-Light has more romance scenes then the more darker stuff from the anime.
+Changes are its style its genre is more of an American teen horror movie theme.
+Light has more romance scenes than the darker stuff from the anime.
 The music is interesting but only fantasy electronic.
 Ryuk is more interesting than Light in this movie.
 The ending is not the same as the anime.
 It is a poor ending compared to the anime.
 I recommend the movie to fans of the original and people who want to compare it with the original.

 Light Turner: It’s like you said, sometimes you gotta choose the lesser of the two evils.